 Shadowbox is advertized as a web-based media viewer application that supports all of the web’s most popular publishing formats.
-It’s strongpoint is the display of various media files as can be easily seen from the examples, where you can see images, SWF files, various video types including YouTube, QuickTime and Flash videos.
-The download also allows you to choose which features you want to make sure that the setup and size of the files downloaded is kept simpler and leaner.
+Its strong point is the display of various media files as can be easily seen from the examples, where you can see images, SWF files, various video types including YouTube, QuickTime, and Flash videos.
+The download also allows you to choose which features you want to make sure that the setup and size of the files downloaded are kept simpler and leaner.

 25. Strip – the less intrusive Lightbox